Mumbai–Ahmedabad high-speed rail corridor: Construction

-The NHSRCL has divided the civil construction work of 508 km long Mumbai–Ahmedabad High Speed Rail project into 8 packages as given below:
+The NHSRC has divided the civil construction work of 508 km long Mumbai–Ahmedabad High-Speed Rail project into 8 packages as given below:

-Note: The civil contract C8 has been awarded to the joint-venture of SCC Infrastructure Ltd and VRS Construction Ltd.

-The NHSCRL floated tenders for the construction of the undersea tunnel on 23 April 2019.
+The NHSCR floated tenders for the construction of the undersea tunnel on 23 April 2019.
 A tender for works between Vadodara and Ahmedabad was floated in August 2019.
-In January 2021, the NHSRCL invited final bids for the construction of the Mumbai terminal.
+In January 2021, the NHSRC invited final bids for the construction of the Mumbai terminal.
 The agency floated tenders for construction of the Sabarmati depot in August 2021.